Abbas Wasim Efendi

 ʿAbbās Wasīm Efendi (1689–1760) was an Ottoman astronomer who wrote translations and commentaries used by astronomers and timekeepers of the Ottoman state.
 His most important work is a Turkish commentary on Ulugh Beg's Zij.
 He was born in Bursa, Turkey and died in Istanbul.
+He traveled extensively in search of knowledge, visiting Damascus, Egypt, Mecca, and Medina.
+After returning to Istanbul, he opened a clinic and pharmacy and treated patients for about 40 years.
+In addition, he wrote and translated many works on medicine and pharmacology that included the latest achievements of European science.
+He received his education from Bursalı Ali and Ömer Şifai Efendi.
+His grave is located in a cemetery outside Edirnekapı.
+Abbas Vesim Efendi is a scientist who has made significant contributions in both medicine and astronomy.